Canisius University: History

-In a separate federal lawsuit filed in 2022, five former female students alleged that Canisius College ignored sexual misconduct complaints against Professor Michael Noonan and allowed him to retire in 2019 rather than pursuing Title IX complaints against him.

 Campus

 Christ the King Chapel

 Christ the King Chapel, designed by Buffalo architect Duane Lyman, is centrally located to "symbolize its importance".
 It was completed in 1951 and has seating for 492.

 Science Hall

 Science Hall was built as a Sears and Roebuck store in 1929.
 The college has allocated $68 million for its renovation, over $35 million of which has been raised with help from the John R. Oishei Foundation.

 Science Hall Parking Ramp

 The parking ramp originally served the Sears and Roebuck building at 1901 Main St. However, throughout the history of ramp, Canisius students have used it for parking, with Sears advertising in The Griffin student newspaper that parking was free.
 Acquisition of the property has eliminated parking problems.
 The ramp was demolished in 2022.
 A new green space surface lot is planned to replace it.

 Churchill Academic Tower

 The 11-story Churchill Academic Tower was built in 1971, designed by Leroy H. Welch.
 It is named for its chief benefactor, Rev. Clinton H. Churchill and his wife Francis.
 The Tower is routinely derided but serves as a highly functional space.